exadel-inc/esl/src/modules/esl-share/README.md

 ### ESLShare

 A trigger element is based on [ESLTrigger](../esl-trigger/README.md) to activate the popup with share buttons, which will activate the popup when you hover over it.
 Also, one additional activity of the `ESLShare` is to forward the `share-title` and `share-url` attributes from the root `ESLShare` component (or its parents if not defined on the trigger element) to the popup.
 So it's possible for components with the same set of buttons but different URLs and titles to share to use the same popup.
+Of course, every time you open a shared instance of a popup, you can give it a special class or style using the `popup-params` attribute with the `extraClass` or `extraStyle` properties.
+You can see the full list of available properties that you can pass through the `popup-params` attribute to the popup window in the documentation for the [ESLPopup](../esl-popup/README.md) component.

 #### Attributes / Properties